-Switching from cow’s milk to a vegan milk is a great, easy (and delicious) step in going vegan.
+Switching from cow’s milk to a plant-based/vegan milk is a great, easy (and delicious) step in going vegan.
 The vegan market is booming, which means there’s a huge variety of dairy-free milks to try, and you’re bound to find something you like, whether you want to enjoy it in cereal, baking, cooking, or cookie-dunking!

-Compassion Over Killing Outreach & Education Intern Erika Wilkinson put together a list of some easy-to-find plant milk options.
+Compassion Over Killing Outreach & Education former-intern Erika Wilkinson put together a list of some easy-to-find plant milk options.
 Need some more cow-nvincing?
 Check out why Teegan the Vegan cow wants you to switch to plant milk.
 Cow’s milk is for baby cows!

 Blue Diamond Almond Breeze